Whakatane Car Rental Deals

 You will find the Mataatua Wharenui along Muriwai Drive close to the waterfront.

 The Whakatane Museum is spread over two locations.
-The museum and its display galleries are at Esplanade Mall on Kakahoroa Drive and is open seven days.
-Its collections storage and research centre - currently in line for a major upgrade - are found just minutes away on Boon St and are open Tuesday to Friday.
+Open seven days a week, the museum and its display galleries are at Esplanade Mall on Kakahoroa Drive.
+Its collections storage and research centre is found just minutes away on Boon St and it's open weekdays.
 Entry to both is by donation.

 The Whakatane Museum — also known as Te Kōputu a Te Whanga a Toi — is the local arts and culture hub.
 Close to the river, it includes the Horizon Energy library, the museum and three gallery spaces.
 The modern facilities are a pleasure to browse.